seleniumQuery/seleniumQuery/README.md

 </details>
 <details><summary><code>.withCapabilities(DesiredCapabilities)</code></summary>

 Configures the given `DesiredCapabilities` in the driver to be instantiated.
-Prefer other possibilities (`Options` objects) when available.

 </details>